andrew-Go1/andrew-Go1/README.md

 - 👷 I like to solve interesting tasks.
 - ⚙️ I'm seack for automatization.
 - 🔭 I’m currently working with JS and Arduino by the time.
-- ⚡ Fun fact: The JavaScript programming language is unique in that it is not tied to any specific company or organization.
 <!--
 **andrew-Go1/andrew-Go1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.